 - Combination Attack: Four cards require two people in order to function.
 Purple Comet and P Comet Z require Burter and Jeice (either one can be the caster), Final/Ultimate Kamehameha requires Goku to be the partner when Gohan is used.
 This is usable when Goku has been knocked out.
 Vball/Buu Ball Slam requires Gotenks to be the caster and anyone else to be the partner.

-- Confronting Your Imposter: On Story 22, you can fight against Kid Trunks and he will call you out if you're not Goten.
-He will call you a cheater if you go in with Super Saiyan Goten and he will think you're an impostor if you come in as Kid Trunks yourself.
+- Confronting Your Imposter: In Story 22, you can fight against Kid Trunks and he will call you out if you're not Goten, who is who you fight him with the first time through.
+He will call you a cheater if you go in with Super Saiyan Goten and he will think you're an impostor if you come in as Kid Trunks yourself.]]

 - Crippling Overspecialization: The Androids 19 and 20 have decks which are focused on recovering health by performing a melee attack or by absorbing energy.
 Unfortunately, their health stats are so pathetic that any decent beam/melee attack will defeat them very quickly.

-- Cutscene Boss: Raditz is shown defeated in the Opening Intro.
+- Cutscene Boss: Raditz is shown defeated in the opening cutscene.

 - Deckbuilding Game: You can have up to 20 cards in your deck, shared between you and your tag partner if you have one.
-In a new game, would you go with the Beam deck or the Defeat deck?
-In addition to getting a different deck of cards, the prize card draws will be completely different in round 1 Story mode depending on which you pick.
+In a new game, you decide between the Beam deck and the Defeat deck.
+In addition to getting a different deck of cards, the prize card draws will be completely different in Story mode depending on which you pick.

 - Deflector Shield: Kibito blocks beam damage, Championship Belt blocks melee damage.
 The next attack of that type used will deal no damage; this is a big deal for the expensive cards as you can get a huge advantage.